-As the mixing is performed along neutral surfaces, the gradient of $\rho$ in (9.3) has to be evaluated at the same local pressure (which, in decibars, is approximated by the depth in meters in the model).
-Therefore (9.3) cannot be used as such, but further transformation is needed depending on the vertical coordinate used:
+As the mixing is performed along neutral surfaces, the gradient of $\rho$ in (9.11) has to be evaluated at the same local pressure (which, in decibars, is approximated by the depth in meters in the model).
+Therefore (9.11) cannot be used as such, but further transformation is needed depending on the vertical coordinate used :

-- z-coordinate with full step: in (9.3) the densities appearing in the i and j derivatives are taken at the same depth, thus the insitu density can be used.
-This is not the case for the vertical derivatives: $\delta{k+1/2}[\rho]$ is replaced by $-\rho N^2/g$ , where $N^2$ is the local Brunt-Vaisälä frequency evaluated following McDougall [1987] (see §5.8.2). - z-coordinate with partial step: this case is identical to the full step case except that at partial step level, the horizontal density gradient is evaluated as described in §5.9. - s- or hybrid s-z- coordinate: in the current release of NEMO, there is no specific treatment for iso-neutral mixing in the s-coordinate.
-In other words, iso-neutral mixing will only be accurately represented with a linear equation of state (nn\eos=1 or 2).
-In the case of a "true" equation of state, the evaluation of i and j derivatives in (9.3) will include a pressure dependent part, leading to the wrong evaluation of the neutral slopes.
+- z-coordinate with full step: in (9.11) the densities appearing in the i and j derivatives are taken at the same depth, thus the insitu density can be used.
+This is not the case for the vertical derivatives: $\delta{k+1/2}[\rho]$ is replaced by $-\rho N^2/g$ , where $N^2$ is the local Brunt-Vaisälä frequency evaluated following McDougall [1987] (see §5.8.2). - z-coordinate with partial step: this case is identical to the full step case except that at partial step level, the horizontal density gradient is evaluated as described in §5.9. - s- or hybrid s-z- coordinate: in the current release of NEMO, iso-neutral mixing is only employed for s-coordinates if the Griffies scheme is used ( $traldf-grif$ =true; see Appdx D).
+In other words, iso-neutral mixing will only be accurately represented with a linear equation of state ( $nn\eos$ =1 or 2).
+In the case of a "true" equation of state, the evaluation of i and j derivatives in (9.11) will include a pressure dependent part, leading to the wrong evaluation of the neutral slopes.